SkulkingScavenger/corndog-galaxy/README.md

 `git add .` (don't forget the period and exact spacing. its git shorthand for 'all')<br>
 `git commit -m "a short description of what you changed"`<br>
 `git push`<br>
+Probably a message will come up and tell you to run a different version of push, just do whatever it says

 <b>If you already have the repository cloned:</b><br>
 1. pull down the latest version to avoid conflicts<br>